avabs/avabs.github.io/Module 2/core_azure_services.md

 - Basically can run multiple instances of such on single host machines
 - Single Host - VMs - Single Instance
               - Container - Multiple instance
-                - Virtualises the OS instead of Hardware like VMs
+                - Virtualizes the OS instead of Hardware like VMs
 - Container Orchestrator
     - Azure Container Instance - PaaS Directly maintain a container
     - Azure Kubernetes Service (AKS) - Kubernetes

 #### App Service
 - Basically PaaS
-- PaaS focuses more on the application management, deployement rather than configuration of OS
+- PaaS focuses more on the application management, deployment rather than configuration of OS
     - Web app
     - API app
     - WebJob - a script/trigger
     - Mobile apps

 #### Functions
-- Basically can help in communciation with other Azure services
+- Basically can help in communication with other Azure services

 #### Azure Batch